Farren Timoteo

 Farren Timoteo is a Canadian stage actor, theatre director and playwright from Edmonton, Alberta, best known for his one-man play Made in Italy.

 Career

 He began his career as an actor and theatre director in the 2000s, becoming artistic director of Alberta Musical Theatre in 2006.

 As a director, he has been associated principally with musical theatre, including productions of Songs for a New World, The Soldier's Tale, Buddy: The Buddy Holly Story, The 25th Annual Putnam County Spelling Bee, Everybody Goes to Mitzi's, The Infinite Shiver, Pippin, Crazy for You, H.M.S.
 Pinafore and The Light in the Piazza.
 As an actor he has performed in both musical and non-musical roles, including productions of Little Shop of Horrors, Jersey Boys, Spamalot, Forever Plaid, As You Like It and Coriolanus.
 He has also had occasional film, television and video game roles, most notably in Trevor Anderson's 2008 short film DINX.

-In fall 2025 he is slated to become artistic director of Edmonton's Teatro La Quindicina.
+In the fall of 2025, he is slated to become artistic director of Edmonton's Teatro La Quindicina.